-More than 15 percent of the adult population worldwide is affected by hearing loss and every year some 665,000 children with significant hearing loss are born.
+Worldwide there are round 466 million people affected by hearing loss and among them 34 million children (Source: WHO, 2018).
 Round half of these cases could have been avoided by taking preventive measures.

 - each person has the chance to experience good hearing,